cfgauss/r-novice-gapminder/_episodes/02-rstudio-intro.md

 >
 > Run the code from the previous challenge, and write a command to
 > compare mass to age.
 Is mass larger than age?
 {: .challenge}

-> ## Challenge 4
->
-> Install the packages `ggplot2` and `dplyr`
->
-> After installing, load both of these packages so they are active.
-Try using both ways that we discussed.
->
-> (Note: We will be using these packages in future lessons, so ask a helper for
-> assistance if you have difficulties)
-{: .challenge}